rbos1995/TTT-Custom-Roles/CONVARS.md

 ttt_player_set_model_on_initial_spawn 1 // Whether to set a player's model when they first join the server.
 Set to false if your players are not enforcing their custom player models. ttt_player_set_model_on_new_round     1 // Whether to set a player's model when they spawn on each new round.
 Set to false if your players are not enforcing their custom player models. ttt_player_set_model_on_respawn       1 // Whether to set a player's model when they are respawned.
-Set to false if your players are not enforcing their custom player models. ttt_traitors_know_swapper             0 // Whether the Traitors are told when a member of the Jester team is really a Swapper ttt_monsters_know_swapper             0 // Whether the Monsters are told when a member of the Jester team is really a Swapper ttt_killers_know_swapper              0 // Whether the Killer is told when a member of the Jester team is really a Swapper
+Set to false if your players are not enforcing their custom player models. ttt_traitors_jester_id_mode           1 // The logic to use when a member of the traitor team is identifying a member of the Jester team (by looking at them, on the scoreboard, etc).
+0 - Don't show either Jester or Swapper.
+1 - Show both as Jester.
+2 - Show Jester as Jester and Swapper as Swapper.
+3 - Show Jester but don't show Swapper.
+4 - Show Swapper but don't show Jester ttt_monsters_jester_id_mode           1 // The logic to use when a member of the monsters team is identifying a member of the Jester team (by looking at them, on the scoreboard, etc).
+0 - Don't show either Jester or Swapper.
+1 - Show both as Jester.
+2 - Show Jester as Jester and Swapper as Swapper.
+3 - Show Jester but don't show Swapper.
+4 - Show Swapper but don't show Jester ttt_killers_jester_id_mode            1 // The logic to use when the Killer is identifying a member of the Jester team (by looking at them, on the scoreboard, etc).
+0 - Don't show either Jester or Swapper.
+1 - Show both as Jester.
+2 - Show Jester as Jester and Swapper as Swapper.
+3 - Show Jester but don't show Swapper.
+4 - Show Swapper but don't show Jester

 // Sprint
 ttt_sprint_enabled             1    // Whether to enable sprinting.
 NOTE: Disabling sprinting doesn't hide the bar on the client UI but it will never change from being 100% full